-Canadian Plastics Registry FAQ
+Canadian Federal Plastics Registry FAQ

 Note – the FAQ below is a streamlined interpretation of the Canadian Plastics Registry.
 For full details see the Canadian Plastics Registry Notice.